By Heather Fairlee Denbrough, LiCSW, RPT-S, Certified Synergetic Play Therapist

 What should I do to help a child if they are in collapse?

-- First, connect the child to the place she is in.
+- First, connect the child to the place they are in.
 “You look like you might be noticing something over on the wall,” “The ground is so solid under my feet here,” “The carpet feels so soft.”

-- Once the child is more aware of her location, connect her to your relationship: “You’re looking over at the wall, I’m going to look over here at this one.”
+- Once the child is more aware of their location, connect them to your relationship: “You’re looking over at the wall, I’m going to look over here at this one.”
 “You are right there, and I am right here.
 We are here together.”
 Create connection.
-Remind the child that she is not alone and that she can depend on you to help her reconnect to herself, her environment, and relationships.
+Remind the child that they are not alone and that they can reconnect to themselves, their environment, and relationships.

 How will I know if a child is more regulated and is no longer in a state of shutdown?